 The Peggy Notebaert Nature Museum, Illinois Green Alliance, and Civic ArtWorks invite you to apply for 2018 EPIC Sustainable Neighborhood Youth Challenge, a program for CPS high school science and social studies teachers and their students.
 Student teams investigate local sustainability issues and community needs, receive in-person and online mentorship from Illinois Green Alliance professionals, and develop community-focused sustainability campaigns.
 In partnership with the CPS Office of Social Science & Civic Engagement, the EPIC Challenge is designed to be implemented by science or social studies teachers as a classroom-integrated service learning project.
 Teachers can also choose to integrate the EPIC Challenge into an existing club or other after-school context.

-Apply before January 15, 2018 by clicking the button below.
+Apply before Friday, February 2, 2018 by clicking the button below.

 This project is generously funded by Hive Chicago Fund for Connected Learning at The Chicago Community Trust.